filecoin-project/filecoin-docs/content/en/storage-provider/boost/troubleshooting/index.md

 ## Boost IP Inspect page

-The new _inspect_ page <!-- STEF We give example localhost URLs in other places should we do so here? --> in the Boost UI helps with debugging retrieval problems.
+The new _inspect_ page in the Boost UI helps with debugging retrieval problems.
 It allows the user to check the following items using a payload CID or piece CID:

 * Verify if the piece has been correctly added to the Piece Store
 * Validate if the piece is indexed in the DAG store